spyflow/musicbot/README.md

 # MusicBot for Discord

 This is a simple Discord bot for playing music from YouTube videos in a voice channel.
-The bot is written in Python and uses the Discord API and pytube library to fetch and play music.
+The bot is written in Python and uses the Discord API and pytube library to fetch and play music.hhh

 ## Features